KhushiMulchandani/CricketVerse/README.md

 # CricketVerse

-CricketVerse is a digital cricket scoring application designed to automate match recording and statistics management.
+CricketVerse is a Java-based digital cricket scoring application designed to automate match recording and statistics management.
 It provides a structured, queryable system to replace manual scorekeeping, allowing users to track ball-by-ball match data and maintain persistent career statistics for players and teams.

 ## Purpose
 The application streamlines cricket match management by: